ncsu-cga/research.package/_pages/survey.md

 ### Form Step

 There are situation when it's beneficial to show multiple questions on the same page as one logical block.
-For these needs you can use Form Step ([RPFormStep](https://pub.dev/documentation/research_package/latest/research_package_model/RPFormStep-class.html)).
-A Form Step consists of multiple [RPQuestionStep](https://pub.dev/documentation/research_package/latest/research_package_model/RPQuestionStep-class.html)s. (_Read more about it by clicking the links which brings you to the official API documentation_).
+For these needs you can use the [`RPFormStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPFormStep-class.html).
+A Form Step consists of multiple [`RPQuestionStep`](https://pub.dev/documentation/research_package/latest/research_package_model/RPQuestionStep-class.html)s. (_Read more about it by clicking the links which brings you to the official API documentation_).

-The Form Step is showing the Question Steps as a scrollable list.
+The form step is showing the question steps as a scrollable list.
 On the UI it looks like this:

 <img src="https://raw.githubusercontent.com/cph-cachet/research.package/master/documentation/images/AnswerFormats/FormAnswerFormat.png" width="300">